 - Canada (the Canadian collection is still in its infancy)

 FindMyPast periodically offers discounts and 'free access' days.
-I often list those offers on the Discounts and Freebies page on my Web site.
+Check the Discounts and Freebies page on my main Web site.